-Bynder leverages 5 hosting servers around the world: Frankfurt for Europe & Middle East, US East Coast & US West Coast for North & Central America, Tokyo for Asia Pacific, and Sydney for Australia and New Zealand.
+Bynder leverages multiple hosting servers around the world: Frankfurt for Europe & Middle East, US East Coast & US West Coast for North & Central America and Tokyo for Asia Pacific.
 This structure allows Bynder to serve assets at a high speed around the globe, with close to no latency.
 However, in some cases, certain clients may require ultra-high performance levels for the delivery of their assets.

-For example, if a client is located in Australia, the hosting server will be Sydney.
+For example, if a client is located in California, Unites States the hosting server will be US West Coast.
 In order to maximize performance, the client can make use of CDN in order to make sure that the assets are served as quickly as possible.

 Supported CDN providers

 Bynder uses the CDN network of Amazon Web Services (AWS) called CloudFront.
 Cloudfront has servers worldwide and is built for high availability (99.999 percent uptime).
 CloudFront is aware if a zone isn’t responding and then it caches the images across multiple endpoints.
-The maximum available bandwidth for both uploading and downloading with Amazon S3 is 100 Mbit/sec (~12MB).
 We use flexible hosting (Amazon Web Services) and autoscaling, so we can easily and instantly scale up our server capacity automatically.

 Other CDN providers